IIIF/api/source/api/presentation/2.0/index.md

   * Visualize lists or hierarchies of related manifests
   * Provide navigation through a list or hierarchy of available manifests

-Note that the recommended URI pattern prevents the existence of a manifest with the identifier "collection".
+Note that the recommended URI pattern prevents the existence of a manifest or object with the identifier "collection".

 Collections have two new list-based properties: